- Black bears are not generally aggressive unless cornered or threatened.

-The first thing you notice about a black bear is its tremendous size.
+The first thing you may notice about an adult black bear is its tremendous size.
 Though it’s not the largest species, an adult black bear is still bigger than most humans.
+However, it is a human is more likely to encounter adolescent bears as they tend to travel around more.
 Which brings up the question: Are black bears aggressive?
 The answer may surprise you.

 Find out what to do in the event of a black bear attack and discover reasons why this animal may become aggressive.
 Also, check out a few misconceptions about these animals.